Cliffus/Android-Utils/README.md

 Android-Utils
 =============

-A collection of some funky utils for Android
+A collection of some funky Android util classes